dankuck/dan-learns-python/README.md

 Dandelions engine.
 So the engine needs to respond to mistakes.
 It also needs to handle as much boiler plate as it can.

-With that in mind, I created `plant` in a new module `dandelions` in my [seventh commit](https://github.com/dankuck/dan-learns-python/commit/a6cb6496d9823f8448fd762c90ea164928928267).
+With that in mind, I created `plant` in a new module `dandelion` in my [seventh commit](https://github.com/dankuck/dan-learns-python/commit/a6cb6496d9823f8448fd762c90ea164928928267).
 `plant` places a dandelion onto the board, but throws an exception if (a) a dandelion is already there or (b) the location is outside the board.
 These are all the illegal moves the Dandelion player can make.